vladlpavlov/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a framework for easy and cost-efficient massive algorithm parallelization in Python.
-It helps to accelerate data science, machine learning, and AI workflows.
+`Pythagoras` is easy to use framework for cost-efficient massive algorithm parallelization in Python.
+It accelerates and simplifies data science, machine learning, and AI workflows.

 Pythagoras offers: